Wind up a co-operative

 Winding up is the process of dissolving a co-operative and ensuring its assets are distributed lawfully.
 During this process, the co-operative ceases to carry on its business (except as required to wind it up, in the opinion of its liquidator).

-A co-operative can be voluntarily wound up:
+A co-operative can be wound up:

 On a certificate of the Registrar